TomDesesquelle/TMR/REPORT/readme.md

-This folder contains the project report.
+This folder contains the project report and the user manual.